I celebrate my 79th Christmas with 180 other Believers at Riverside Presbyterian House for seniors.

 1539: Christmas tree placed in the Cathedral of Strassburg

-1647: Christmas banned by Puritan Parliament in England.
+1647: Christmas was banned by the Puritan Parliament in England.

 1659: Christmas banned in Boston